mststats/MOSAIC/MOSAIC/README.txt

 4. recombination map: "rates.chr" 3 rows of #sites, position, recombination rate.

-A folder called RESULTS needs to be created to hold log-files (foo.out) and results (foo.RData).
+A folder called RESULTS is required to hold log-files (foo.out) and results (foo.RData).

 You'll need to install the R package mosaicpackage_1.0.tar.gz.
 This is to once-off compile the C++ code that does the forward-backward, etc.
 You can create this package by running "sh create_package.sh path_to_R_libraries"